Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_2_access.rst

 Accessing elements
 ------------------
-To access the elements in Storage, different APIs are used in python and C++ due to the fundamental differences in the two languages.
+To access the elements in Storage, different APIs are used in Python and C++ due to the fundamental differences in the two languages.

 Get/Set elements
 ****************
-* In python, simply use **operator[]**:
+* In Python, simply use **operator[]**:

 .. code-block:: python
     :linenos: